amason445/game_reviews_data_warehouse/README.md

 ![alt text](https://github.com/amason445/game_reviews_data_warehouse/blob/main/Reference%20Screenshots/Video%20Game%20Data%20Warehouse.png)

-Additionally, there are four schemas that will need to be created on SQL Server:
+Additionally, there are four schemas that will need to be created in SQL Server:

 - **STAGE**: This is the landing schema for the Python process.
 It only stores raw data
 - **MAIN**: This schema contains the star schema.
 It is the final data warehouse